JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 aggregation of many subgraphs.
 There are subgraphs for the AWS integration, the system mapper, and API ingested data among other things.
 All of these different subgraphs provide a cohesive set of results.
 These subgraphs denote ownership.
-For example, if subgraph 1 owns entity A, it means that entity A is in subgraph 1.
+For example, if a certain subgraph owns `entity A`, it means that `entity A` is in that subgraph.
 Ownership is important because it is how J1 understands the state of everything.

 A subgraph is created by fusing the `source` and the `scope` of an entity together.
 For example, `api:your-api-call` could be a subgraph.
 These subgraphs provide identity to your data in the J1.
-When interacting with assets that are owned by various sources, you must be specific in your interactions so the resulting graph is how you expect it to look.
+When interacting with assets that are owned by various subgraphs, you must be specific in your interactions so the resulting graph is how you expect it to look.